Health, Recipes

 Canned or fresh, pumpkin is a powerhouse of vitamins, minerals, and antioxidants.
 The bright orange flesh is rich in beta-carotene, a fat-soluble nutrient known to aid in immune support, eye health and reproduction.
 But the nutrition doesn’t stop there, it also is rich in potassium and a good source of vitamin C. The fiber in pumpkin helps with glycemic control, satiety, heart health and gastrointestinal motility.
 And if anyone needs more encouragement to eat more fiber, this study shows that increasing fiber through vegetables, fruit, beans, and grains can reduce your risk of early death.

+Pumpkin is quite versatile and can be used in various sweet and savory recipes.
+My Hearty Beef & Bean Pumpkin Chili includes canned pumpkin to make it thick and rich.
+But for something sweet, this easy Pumpkin Butter is perfect in yogurt, oatmeal or on toast!
 It may surprise some that pumpkin makes it a great substitute for butter and fat.
 Substitute up to ⅓ of the called for fat with pumpkin in baked goods.
 This can dramatically drop the amount of fat and calories while amping up the nutritional value.

 Canned pumpkin tends to be the least pricey in the fall and winter so make sure to stock up now so you can enjoy pumpkin goodness any time of the year!